Stability, convergence to equilibrium and simulation of non-linear Hawkes Processes with memory kernels given by the sum

 The memory kernel $h$ is assumed to be given by the sum of Erlang kernels, that is, $ h = \sum_{i=1}^L h_i, $ where each function $h_i $ is of the form

 where $ c_i \in \R , \alpha_i > 0 $ and $n_i \in \N .$

+Erlang kernels are widely used in the modelling literature, for example to model delays in the hemodynamics in nephrons, see \cite{Ditlevsen2005,KidneyDelay} or to prove the existence of oscillations in large-scale limits of interacting neurons in a mean-field frame, see \cite{SusanneEva}.
+This is the main motivation for the particular choice taken for the memory kernel $h.$ Moreover, it is well known that the class of memory kernels having this form is dense in $ L^1 ( \R_+),$ see e.g.\ \cite{kammler}.
+Therefore, any Hawkes process having integrable memory kernel can be well approximated by a Hawkes process having an Erlang memory kernel, see \eqref{eq:approx} below, at least over compact time intervals.
+Finally, the specific memory structure induced by Erlang kernels allows a completely new approach to simulation of non-linear Hawkes processes.

-It is well known that the class of memory kernels having this form is dense in $ L^1 ( \R_+),$ see e.g.\ \cite{kammler}.
-This is the main motivation for the particular choice taken for the memory kernel $h$.
-Moreover, Erlang kernels are widely used in the modeling literature.
-They depend on three parameters, $c_i, n_i $ and $\alpha_i .$ Here, $n_i+1$ is the {\it order} of the delay of the influence of a past event on a future event.
+Erlang kernels depend on three parameters, $c_i, n_i $ and $\alpha_i .$ Here, $n_i+1$ is the {\it order} of the delay of the influence of a past event on a future event.
 It takes its maximum absolute value at $(n_i+1)/\alpha_i$ time units back in time.
-The mean is $(n_i+1)/\alpha_i$ (if normalizing to a probability density).
+The mean is $(n_i+1)/\alpha_i$ (if normalising to a probability density).
 The higher the order of the delay, the more concentrated is the delay around its mean value, and in the limit of $n_i \rightarrow \infty$ while keeping $(n_i+1)/\alpha_i$ fixed, the delay converges to a discrete delay.
 The sign of $c_i$ indicates if the influence of past events on future events is inhibitory or excitatory.